TheUndscr/file-to-pic/README.md

-# gh
+# FileToPic
+A CLI tool to convert *almost* any file to an ugly image.

+##Why?
+Because why not!

-To install dependencies:
+##To install dependencies:

 ```bash
 bun install